 Romance has its many twists and turns, but society has a vested interest in all sexual roads leading to one central location: marriage.

 Marriage has traditionally been a contract.
 The man does ABC, the woman does XYZ, and the whole civilization, arguably, prospers from the arrangement.
 But, for better or worse, this contract has not survived the past fifty years.
-These days, when men enter into a marriage contract, they do so at their own peril. .
-The divorces are initiated by women.
-Women receive custody of the children as much as in divorce proceedings.
+These days, when men enter into a marriage contract, they do so at their own peril.
+97% of alimony recipients are women.
+The great majority divorces are initiated by women.
+Women receive custody of the children as much as 88% of the time in divorce proceedings.
 As a man, you are signing a contract that basically allows for half of your stuff to be taken away, to lose your kids, your house, to become a wage slave to pay for your ex-wife’s lifestyle in the case of alimony.
 In return you get, what, a tax write off?
 In terms of the actual relationship, there is nothing you can get from a marriage certificate that you can’t get from just living with a woman, loving her faithfully, and being together day in and day out.

 This is not to try and denigrate the institution itself, except to say that is has become somewhat of a raw deal for men.
 That doesn’t mean it isn’t, sometimes, the right thing to do: only that it needs to be considered very carefully.
 Remember that you are entering into a contract which is virtually all liability and very little benefit, at least from a legal standpoint, and act accordingly.
 You definitely wouldn’t sign a contract like this in business, or you wouldn’t be in business very long.